-In this video, Richard Killen, a Scarborough-based Licensed Insolvency Trustee talks about whether a Payday loan is worth considering.
+In this video, Richard Killen, a Licensed Insolvency Trustee in Bankruptcy Scarborough talks about whether a Payday loan is worth considering.

 I guess one can say that going into debt, any kind of debt, is hardly ever a good idea.
 Usually, the cost of the debt outweighs whatever benefits you may get from borrowing the money.
 However, sometimes debts make a good case for making some worthwhile.
 For instance, is a mortgage worthwhile?
 Because you borrow a large amount of money for buying a house, you are going to pay back that money with interest but the house will appreciate in value.
 And over time that appreciation more than outweighs the cost of the debt.
 Maybe that kind of debt is a good idea.

 Ultimately, it always boils down to whether the cost too much and how much is the cost?
 Now there is going to be interest on any loan and that is what you must consider.
 Now, unfortunately, Payday loans are on the high end of all interest calculations so one can say that it is tough to say if a Payday loan is worth it.

 If a Payday loan is a part of your coping with bills, you should consider having a consultation with one of our trustees.
 It may be the most stress relieving call you make this year.

 Many people don’t have a clear idea of what their debt really costs them, whether it’s a credit card balance or a student loan.
 Financial writer Gail Vaz-Oxlade points out in “How Much is Your Debt Costing You?” that if someone buys a $2,000 TV on credit, with an 18% interest rate, the minimum monthly payment would be about $40.
 Of that payment, only about $10 would go to the principle and rest would cover interest.
 So if you just made minimum payments, the $2,000 TV would cost you $7,000 and would take 30 years to pay off.